Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/azure.md

 ## Configure the Dev Portal
 {% navtabs %}
 {% navtab Konnect UI %}
-Once you have Azure configured, you can set up the Dev Portal to use Azure for dynamic client registration (DCR).
+Once you have Azure configured, you can set up the Dev Portal to use Azure for Dynamic Client Registration (DCR).
+This process involves two steps: creating the DCR provider and establishing the authentication strategy.
+DCR providers are designed to be reusable configurations.
+This means once you've configured the Azure DCR provider, it can be used across multiple authentication strategies without needing to be set up again.

 1. Log in to {{site.konnect_short_name}} and select the **Dev Portal** {% konnect_icon dev-portal %} from the menu.